DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

 To calculate this grant, the funding team need to know which ECTs and mentors are on their second year of induction.
 However our existing data model was not originally created with this task in mind.
 Hence we can't rely on induction data, we have to rely on training data, specifically, lead provider declarations as they are the 'cleanest' form of ECT data we have.

-### How are the payments structured?
+#### How are the payments structured?

-The grant funding team need to firstly figure out which ECTs and mentor and in their year 2 of their induction.
+The grant funding team need to firstly figure out which ECTs are in the second half of their induction.
 This is a surprisingly difficult thing to calculate as years doing induction is NOT the same as years doing training.
 ECTs pause, stop, defer, change schools often and track these changes is at the core of many issues in the data collection system.

-How 'Are they in their 2nd year?' is calculated.
+They calculate if ECTs are in the second half of their induction by:

--   For FIP -- if they have 4 declarations, we can safely assume they are in their second year of training.
+-   For FIP - if they have 4 declarations, we can safely assume they are in their second year of training.

--   For CIP -- CIP don't have declarations, so instead of trying to get who IS in the 2nd year, they calculate who is NOT -- who has NOT completed their first year based on their training registration date.
+-   For CIP - CIP don't have declarations, so instead of trying to get who IS in the 2nd year, they calculate who is NOT -- who has NOT completed their first year based on their training registration date.

--   For DIY -- We have to check against DQT, SWO and call ABs directly and ask for ECT details.
+-   For DIY - We have to check against DQT, SWO and call ABs directly and ask for ECT details.

 Getting this data right is difficult because: